mixmesh/mixmesh/doc/rest.md

 ### POST data

-A partial JSON filter structure mimicing what can be configured in obscrete.conf.
+A partial JSON filter structure mimicing what can be configured in mixmesh.conf.
 All values set to true will be included in the success response.
 This will be clear if you look at the example below.

 ### On success: 200 OK